-- All components are accepted in accordance with BCAR 21 prior to entering the receiving AMO, they shall be classified and appropriately segregated into the following categories: - Components which are in a satisfactory condition, released on a Form 1 (F-1) or equivalent and marked in accordance with BCAR - 45. - 2) Unserviceable components which shall be maintained in accordance with this section.
+- a) All components are accepted in accordance with BCAR-21 prior to entering the receiving AMO, they shall be classified and appropriately segregated into the following categories: - 1) Components which are in a satisfactory condition, released on a Form 1 (F-1) or equivalent and marked in accordance with BCAR-45. - 2) Unserviceable components which shall be maintained in accordance with this section. - 3) Unsalvageable components which are classified in accordance with BCAR-145.42 (d). - 4) Standard parts used on an aircraft, engine, propeller, or another aircraft component when specified in the manufacturer's illustrated parts catalogue and/or the maintenance data. - 5) Material, both raw and consumable, used in the course of maintenance when the organization is satisfied that the material meets the required specification and has appropriate traceability. - 6) All material must be accompanied by documentation clearly relating to the material and containing conformity to specification statement plus both the manufacturing and supplier source. - b) Prior to the installation of a component, the organization shall ensure that the particular component is eligible to be fitted when different modification and/or airworthiness directive standards may be applicable.

-- 3) Unsalvageable components which are classified in accordance with BCAR 145.42 (d). - 4) Standard part used on an aircraft, engine, propeller or another aircraft component when specified in the manufacturer's illustrated parts catalogue and/or the maintenance data. - 5) Material both raw and consumable used in the course of maintenance when the organisation is satisfied that the material meets the required specified and has appropriate traceability - 6) All material must be accompanied by documentation clearly relating to the particular material and containing conformity to specification statement plus both the manufacturing and supplier source. - b) Prior the installation of a component, the organisation shall ensure that the particular component is eligible to be fitted when different modification and/or airworthiness directive standards may be applicable - c) The organisation may fabricate a restricted range of parts to be used in the course of undergoing work within its own facilities provided procedures are identified in the MOE. - d) Components which have reached their certified life limit or contain a non-repairable defect shall be classified as unsalvagable and shall not be permitted to re-enter the component supply system unless certified life limits have been extended or a repair solution has been approved according to BCAR 43
+- c) The organization may fabricate a restricted range of parts to be used while undergoing work within its own facilities, provided procedures are identified in the MOE. - d) Components which have reached their certified life limit or contain a non-repairable defect shall be classified as unsalvageable and shall not be permitted to re-enter the component supply system unless certified life limits have been extended or a repair solution has been approved according to BCAR-43.

-BCAR 145.45 Maintenance Data (See AMC 145.45)
+BCAR 145.45 Maintenance Data